Indoor Air Quality at Work

 • Store your food properly in containers.
 Use office refrigerators and take home your containers so that the fridge can be cleaned easily.

-Certain jobs may expose you to a lot of indoor air pollutants.
+Certain jobs may expose you to a lot of indoor air contaminants and pollutants.
 These jobs could be a fast-food worker, housekeeper, janitor, construction worker, or another job with exposure to fumes, chemicals, and particles.
 Your doctor may advise you to wear a mask at work to minimize exposure to indoor air pollution.

 Reviewed by: